dytsou/core-system-backend/internal/gemini/README.md

 - **Chat Endpoint Prompt**: System and user prompts for crash reproduction
 - **Triage Prompt**: Classification prompt for Stage 1 analysis
 - **Expert Prompts**: Three expert prompts for Stage 2 analysis
+- **Reproduction Prompt**: The prompt within error analysis in stage 1 for generating crash reproduction scripts.

 You can copy these prompts directly from the markdown file and use them in your API requests.